 There’s something about seeing that red bar on the cover of a book that indicates to the reader they’re about to go on a spectacular journey!
-Since 1926, when Scholastic published its first collection, Saplings, the company has continued to release award-winning and best-selling books, ranging from beautifully-rendered titles for tots to gripping reads that captivate global audiences.
+Since 1926, when Scholastic published its first collection, Saplings, the company has continued to release award-winning and bestselling books, ranging from beautifully-rendered titles for tots to gripping reads that captivate global audiences.
 Today, Scholastic publishes more than 600 new titles a year, including hardcover, paperback, and novelty books.

-Scholastic is the publisher of such memorable titles and series as Clifford the Big Red Dog®, Goosebumps®, The 39 Clues®, I-Spy, The Magic School Bus, and The Hunger Games; beloved, multi-generational favorites like The Baby-sitters Club by Ann M. Martin, with more than 180 million copies in print to date; and phenomena like Captain Underpants by Dav Pilkey, which helped to create the industry’s illustrated chapter book category for kids, and has more than 90 million copies in print to date, as well as Pilkey’s Dog Man graphic novel series which has more than 26 million copies in print to date since its launch in 2016.
+Scholastic is the publisher of such memorable titles and series as The Bad Guys, Clifford the Big Red Dog®, Goosebumps®, Heartstopper, The 39 Clues®, I-Spy, Wings of Fire, The Magic School Bus, and The Hunger Games; beloved, multi-generational favorites, including The Baby-sitters Club by Ann M. Martin, with more than 190 million copies in print to date; and phenomena like Captain Underpants by Dav Pilkey, which helped to create the industry’s illustrated chapter book category for kids, and has more than 90 million copies in print to date, as well as Pilkey’s Dog Man graphic novel series which has more than 60 million copies in print to date since its launch in 2016.

 Drawing from the diverse Scholastic publishing program, Scholastic Audio creates superior unabridged audiobooks that bring to life the heart and soul of each book.
-Our award-winning productions include The Hunger Games, written by Suzanne Collins and narrated by Tatiana Maslany, Hey, Kiddo, created by Jarrett J. Krosoczksa and narrated by a full cast; The Parker Inheritance, written by Varian Johnson and narrated by Cherise Boothe; and A Snicker of Magic, written by Natalie Lloyd and narrated by Cassandra Morris.
+Our award-winning productions include The Hunger Games, written by Suzanne Collins and narrated by Tatiana Maslany; Hey, Kiddo, created by Jarrett J. Krosoczksa and narrated by a full cast; The Parker Inheritance, written by Varian Johnson and narrated by Cherise Boothe; and A Snicker of Magic, written by Natalie Lloyd and narrated by Cassandra Morris.